 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-Coliforms were found in more samples than allowed and this was a warning of potential problems.
-The City performed the required repeat samples with "no coliform found" results and the required notice was given to our customers.

-Year Max Level Goal Total Coliform Max Level Highest No. of Positive Fecal Coliform or E. Coli Max Level Total of Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination 10/27/15 0 1 positive monthly sample 3 0 Y Naturally present in the environment.
+Year Max Level Goal Total Coliform Max Level Highest No. of Positive Fecal Coliform or E. Coli Max Level Total of Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination 2017 0 1 1 0 N Naturally present in the